certifysphere/main-website/docs/tuts/tutorials/learn-python/4-oop.md

 Both class methods and instance methods play important roles in defining the behavior and functionality of classes in Object-Oriented Programming.
 By understanding and utilizing these methods effectively, you can create more flexible and powerful class designs.

+### Summary

+In this section, we explored the basics of Object-Oriented Programming in Python.
+We learned about classes, objects, inheritance, polymorphism, encapsulation, and data hiding.
+Understanding these concepts is crucial for building complex and scalable applications.
+In the next section, we'll delve into modules and packages in Python.

 ### Github Repo
 :::info
   You can refer to and clone the code samples for this tutorial from the [GitHub repository](https://github.com/certifysphere/python-code-samples).